Waking the Demon: Music video

 The video is about a teenage heavy metal fan (Cohlie Brocato) who is bullied in high school by a jock (Noah Fleiss).
-The leader of the group is dating a girl who seems sympathetic for the boy, but is not brave enough to stand up for him.
+The leader of the group is dating a girl who seems sympathetic towards the boy, but is not brave enough to stand up for him.
 There are numerous shots of the band playing in a moonlit forest.
-Throughout the video, the jock repeatedly attacks the boy, including spraying warm showers on him in the locker room and dumping a Strawberry shake on him in class, tripping him, pushing him into walls, smacking him with a towel, splashing bathroom water on his face, etc.
+Throughout the video, the jock repeatedly attacks the boy, including spraying water on him in the locker room, dumping a Strawberry shake on him in class, tripping him, pushing him into walls and smacking him with a towel.

 Meanwhile, as the days pass, the teenager crosses off dates on a calendar in his locker.
 He circles the last date, the 28th, which is labeled "Full Moon".
 That night, he watches the jocks' leader waiting in the forest for his girlfriend, who lured him to the forest by asking to meet him there so that the teenage boy could get revenge on him.
 The teenager throws a balloon filled with cottage cheese at the jock's car to provoke him to chase him deeper into the forest.
-The song prepares for the solo as the jock chases the boy through the forest.
+The scene leads up to the solo as the jock chases the boy through the forest.

 As the guitar solo starts, the teenager falls down on his knees and the full moon comes out of the clouds, turning him into a werewolf.
 The bully approaches the now changed boy.
-Once the jock sees the teenage victim's face, the jock is horrified and tries to run, and is implied to have been slaughtered by the werewolf.
+Once the jock sees the teenage victim's face, the jock is horrified and tries to run, but the video implies that he was slaughtered by the werewolf.
 Blood drips from the werewolf's mouth and hands.
 The next day at school, there is a new sign displaying the original bully as missing.
 Now, another jock tries to show his anger towards the teenager and tries to harass him a little bit.

-The girl who dated the old bully runs up and hugs him, hinting that now she's going out with him after news that the leader went missing.
+The girl who dated the old bully runs up and hugs the new bully, hinting that she's going out with him after news that the leader went missing.
 As the other jock walks off with the girl, she looks at the teenager, giving him a look of "I'm on your side" and he sees her eyes glow red (revealing that she also is a werewolf like himself).
 He smiles knowing that her new "boyfriend" will be the next victim, and crosses out the first day of the next month waiting for the full moon to come again, implying that the new jock won't be able to harass him so easily.

 As of August 2024, the song has 89 million views on YouTube.